Visiting Newark: How to Experience NYC on a Budget

 Sure, the Capital of the World has a lot going for it, but don’t overlook what’s right under your nose.
 Newark has plenty of allure in its own right.
 Between trips into the city, amble around Lincoln Park, known as the Arts District, where you’ll come across masterful designs at the Gateway Project Spaces and Gallery Aferro, and riveting performances at the Newark Symphony Hall.
 The city is also home to Newark Museum, which is New Jersey’s largest museum.
 And then for a peek into the past, mosey around the historical monuments at Military Park, which is where George Washington’s troops camped during the Revolutionary War retreat of 1776.

 When your stomach starts to grumble, follow the scent of European flavors wafting from Newark’s Ironbound neighborhood.
 What could easily be called Little Portugal, this district is bursting with Iberian cuisine and culture.
 However, thanks to new restaurants on the rise, you’ll find more than just caldo verde and cozido a portuguesa on the menu.
-Manu’s Sushi Lounge satisfies with hand rolls and bento boxes, and Catas dishes up more than 40 American-Spanish infused tapas.
+Manu’s Sushi Lounge satisfies with hand rolls and bento boxes, Catas dishes and Casa d'Paco savory tapas and more than 40 American-Spanish infused eateries.